 Moving grey squirrels out of your garden

-Under The Invasive Alien Species (Enforcement and Permitting) Order 2019 and Wildlife and Countryside Act 1981 it's illegal to relocate grey squirrels, as they're a non-native species.
+It's illegal to relocate grey squirrels under The Invasive Alien Species (Enforcement and Permitting) Order 2019 and Wildlife and Countryside Act 1981, as they're a non-native species.

 Relocated squirrels can also have difficulty settling into an established population and may either die or keep travelling.
 In suburban areas, a displaced squirrel is more likely to be killed by a car, a dog or a cat.

-Releasing grey squirrels into areas populated by red squirrels could also harm the red squirrel population.
+Releasing grey squirrels into areas where red squirrels live could also harm the red squirrel population.

 Removing a tree or branches containing squirrel nests

 If the nest isn't being used then you can remove the tree.
-Check to ensure there's no offspring in the nest before removing the tree or any branches which could affect the nest.
+Check to ensure there aren't any baby squirrels in the nest before removing the tree or any branches that could affect the nest.

-If the nest is being used but the tree or branch is dangerous and must be removed, we'd recommend carefully removing any young and following our advice on how to reunite them with their mother.
-This should only be done if the branch or tree is causing serious health and safety risk, as any baby squirrels not reunited with their mum will have to be euthanised under the new legislation.
+If the nest is being used, but the tree or branch is dangerous and must be removed, we'd recommend carefully removing any young and following our advice on how to reunite them with their mother.
+You should only do this if the branch or tree is causing a serious health and safety risk, as any baby squirrels not reunited with their mum will sadly have to be put down under the new legislation.

-- Repairing any roof damage - keep the eaves, soffits and the rest of the roof should be kept in good repair to prevent access.
-Any branches that overhang the roof which could provide the squirrels with easy access to the property should be cut back.
+- Repairing any roof damage - keep the eaves, soffits and the rest of the roof of your house in good repair to stop squirrels accessing it.
+Cut back any branches that overhang the roof, as these could provide the squirrels with easy access to your home.

-Points of access should be blocked with strong wire mesh (like weldmesh or hexagonal mesh of 16 gauge and no more than 25-millimetre size mesh).
-Any damage should also be repaired.
+- Blocking access points - these should be blocked with strong wire mesh (like weldmesh or hexagonal mesh of 16 gauge and no more than 25-millimetre size mesh).

 Garden centres or hardware stores may also sell an approved animal repellent for squirrels.

-If squirrels are in your loft, without causing a disturbance, try and find out if the squirrel has built a nest and is rearing young.
+If you have squirrels living in your loft, try to find out whether the squirrel has built a nest and is rearing young.
 Do this without disturbing them.

 If you find baby squirrels

-Because the new invasive alien species legislation prohibits the rehabilitation and release of grey squirrels, if you remove young squirrels that can't be reunited with their mother, the only option is euthanasia.
-Therefore if there are baby squirrels in your loft, you should wait until they've left the nest (around 10-12 weeks old).
+Because the new invasive alien species legislation forbids the rehabilitation and release of grey squirrels, if you remove young squirrels that can't be reunited with their mother, the only option is for them to be put down.
+If there are baby squirrels in your loft, you should therefore wait until they've left the nest (around 10-12 weeks old).

-Wait until the whole family is safely able to survive outside, signs like seeing the young foraging for food outside for two to three weeks.
+Wait until the whole family is safely able to survive outside - look for signs like seeing the young foraging for food outside for two to three weeks.

 If you're unable to wait for the young to leave the nest, you'll need to reunite any dependent young with their mother.

-If there's no nest present, make sure the squirrel is outside before blocking access.
-The best times to do this is mid-morning and mid-afternoon when grey squirrels tend to be out foraging.
+If there's no nest, make sure the squirrel is outside before blocking access.
+The best times to do this are mid-morning and mid-afternoon, when grey squirrels tend to be out foraging.

 In autumn, it's best to get squirrels out as soon as possible in order to encourage them to prepare nests outside for the winter.